 Our approximating function is the linear combination of parameters to be determined, for example

-We can use matrix notation to express the values of this function
+We can use a matrix notation to express the values of this function

 Or, in short notation:

-Since we are using least squares approximation, we should minimize the following function
+Since we are using the least squares approximation, we should minimize the following function

 or, in matrix form

 This value is the distance between vector y and vector Xa.
-To minimize this distance, Xa should be the projection to X columns space and vector Xa-y should be orthogonal to that space.
+To minimize this distance, Xa should be the projection to the X columns space, and vector Xa-y should be orthogonal to that space.

 This is possible then

-there v - is random vector in columns space.
-Since it could random, the only way to satisfy the condition above is to have
+there v is a random vector in the columns space.
+Since it is random, the only way to satisfy the condition above is to have

-The calculator uses the formula above in case of unconstrained linear least squares method.
+The calculator uses the formula above in the case of the unconstrained linear least squares method.